ProjectPythia/pythia-foundations/foundations/github/github-workflows.md

 Already up to date.
 ```

-Remember you can read more about [GitHub branches](github-branches) in our previous chapter.
+Remember you can read more about [Git branches](git-branches.md) in our previous chapter.

 #### Create a new branch